ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 are to labor for your living, and pay your dues for your transgression.
 Leave this garden, and never return.'

 "So Yahweh spoke to us.
-Shortly after that, we were address by the archangel Michael.
-He came to us, and annonced to us, 'I am teh archangel Micheal.
+Shortly after that, we were addressed by the archangel Michael.
+He came to us, and annonced to us, 'I am the archangel Micheal.
 I am here to escort you from the Garden of Eden and in to the land of the living.
 This will be your last moments here, and you are never to return.